 - I Have Many Names: The French agent, Francis Lagneau, has a hilariously long list of nicknames: "Petit Marquis", "Chérubin", "Talon rouge", "Falbala", "Belles Manières", "Requiem", "Bazooka", "La Praline" and "Belle Châtaigne".

-- Literal Ass-Kicking: The film starts with a spy opening a train's door to look outside, with someone behind him kicking him in the butt, which makes him fall from the train and kills him.
-The narrator even states "But who gave the first kick to the ass?"
+- Literal Ass-Kicking: The film starts with a spy opening a train's door to look outside, with an enemy spy behind him kicking him in the butt, which makes him fall from the train and kills him.
+The narrator even states, "But who gave the first kick to the ass?"